grapefruit-games/grapefruit-games.github.io/tryhard/index.markdown

 ### TACTICAL TURN-BASED AUTO SPORTS
 - Fresh blend of tactical RPG, auto battler, and sports genres.
-- Build the perfect squad from dozens of skills.
+- Build the perfect squad from 15+ recruitable characters and dozens of skills inspired by real-life rugby.
 - Rugby knowledge is OPTIONAL. *It's OK, many rugby players don't know anything about rugby either.*

 <br />